RuthyYao/RuthyYao.github.io/_posts/2024-11-12-Streaming-Services-Acquisition-and-Monetization-Analysis.md

 * The percentage of customers who upgrade their plans
 * The average days for customers to upgrade from trial to a paid premium plan. etc.

-On top of that, I also created a payment table that allows the business to work out the monthly revenue which would give us fruther insights on the business growth.
+On top of that, I also created a payment table that allows the business to work out the monthly revenue which would give us further insights on the business growth.
 <br>

 ### Results <a name="overview-results"></a>